 Oncology nurses provide inpatient or outpatient care in a cancer treatment facility.

 Pulmonologists are doctors who have special training in diagnosing and treating diseases of the lungs.

 Thoracic surgeons operate in the chest.

-- Thoracic radiologists are experts at imaging the chest.
+Thoracic radiologists are experts at imaging the chest and metastatic sites.

-- Patient navigators/nurse navigators serve as guides throughout the continuum of care, from diagnosis through treatment and follow-up.
-They may also be patient advocates, helping identify barriers to treatment such as the need for transportation or help with copays and deductibles, and accessing resources to resolve such barriers.
+Patient navigators/nurse navigators serve as guides throughout the continuum of care, from diagnosis through treatment and follow-up.
+These patient advocates help identify barriers to treatment such as the need for transportation or help with copays and deductibles, and accessing resources to resolve such barriers.

 Palliative care specialists work to provide physical and emotional relief for cancer symptoms and treatment-related side effects.